 As I kept thinking about Cruz, I made up my mind that I needed to confront him about it.
 It would be absolutely stupid of me to just expect him to read my mind and fix things on his own.
 He needed to know how I felt so we could make the most of the rest of our time.
 I closed the book app on my specs and looked over at Cruz.
 It appeared as though he was enthralled in whatever it was he was doing on his specs.
 Without him noticing, I snuck around behind him and pulled off his specs.

-“What the hell are you doing, Jenny!
+“What the hell are you doing, Jada!
 Damn it!
 I was right in the middle of something.”

 My face instantly fell.
 I had never heard that kind of anger or language come from Cruz.
 “S-s-sorry.”
 I stammered.
 “I just wanted to talk with you about something.”